-Make one for yourself, or what a wonderful gift for the favorite gnome lover in your life.
+This post is bursting with pink and red Valentine gnome DIYs!
+Happy Heart Day! ❤️ Create one for yourself, or make a sweet gift for the gnome lover in your life.

 The greatest happiness of life is the conviction that we are loved; loved for ourselves, or rather, loved in spite of ourselves.